 • Patient education: Diabetes self-management education (DSME) is essential to maximize the effectiveness of therapy.

-HbA1c (at least twice yearly in patients who have stable glycemic control and are meeting treatment goals; quarterly in patients not meeting treatment goals or with therapy change [ADA 2016a]); serum glucose; hematologic parameters (eg, hemoglobin/hematocrit, red blood cell indices) annually; lymphocyte counts if unusual or persistent infection; hepatic function, renal function (prior to initiation of therapy then at least annually or more frequently if necessary); vitamin B12 (periodically with long-term treatment) and folate (if megaloblastic anemia is suspected), signs/symptoms of pancreatitis; signs/symptoms of heart failure
+HbA1c (at least twice yearly in patients who have stable glycemic control and are meeting treatment goals; quarterly in patients not meeting treatment goals or with therapy change [ADA 2016a]); serum glucose; hematologic parameters (eg, hemoglobin/hematocrit, red blood cell indices) annually; hepatic function, renal function (prior to initiation of therapy then at least annually or more frequently if necessary); vitamin B12 (periodically with long-term treatment) and folate (if megaloblastic anemia is suspected), signs/symptoms of pancreatitis; signs/symptoms of heart failure

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience abdominal pain, nausea, vomiting, diarrhea, flatulence, loss of strength and energy, headache, pharyngitis, rhinitis, or rhinorrhea.
-Have patient report immediately to prescriber signs of too much lactic acid in the blood (lactic acidosis; fast breathing, fast heartbeat, abnormal heartbeat, vomiting, drowsiness, shortness of breath, feeling very tired or weak, severe dizziness, feeling cold, or muscle pain or cramps), eczema, dysphagia, signs of low blood sugar (dizziness, headache, fatigue, feeling weak, shaking, a fast heartbeat, confusion, hunger, or sweating), signs of a pancreas problem (pancreatitis; severe abdominal pain, severe back pain, severe nausea, vomiting), signs of heart problems (cough or shortness of breath that is new or worse, swelling of the ankles or legs, abnormal heartbeat, weight gain of more than five pounds in 24 hours, dizziness, or passing out), eczema, difficulty swallowing, skin blisters, skin breakdown, or severe joint pain, persistent joint pain, or tablet shell in stool (HCAHPS).
+Have patient report immediately to prescriber signs of lactic acidosis (fast breathing, tachycardia, abnormal heartbeat, vomiting, fatigue, shortness of breath, severe loss of strength and energy, severe dizziness, feeling cold, or muscle pain or cramps), signs of low blood sugar (dizziness, headache, fatigue, feeling weak, shaking, tachycardia, confusion, increased hunger, or sweating), signs of pancreatitis (severe abdominal pain, severe back pain, severe nausea, vomiting), signs of heart problems (cough or shortness of breath that is new or worse, swelling of the ankles or legs, abnormal heartbeat, weight gain of more than five pounds in 24 hours, dizziness, or passing out), eczema, difficulty swallowing, skin blisters, skin breakdown, or severe joint pain, persistent joint pain, or tablet shell in stool (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.